Washington DB Myles Bryant thrilled for Pasadena homecoming as Huskies prepare for Rose Bowl

 “Everything’s been exciting for me right now,” he said after practice Saturday.
 “There’s been a lot of awards coming my way.
 I’m blessed to be in this opportunity, but I’ve got to thank my coaches and my teammates for giving me this opportunity.
 Without them, I wouldn’t have made it this far.”

 Some are projecting Murphy as a first-round NFL draft pick, should he forgo his final two seasons of college eligibility.
-Murphy said he will wait until after the Rose Bowl to make a final decision about the draft.
+Murphy said he will wait until after the Rose Bowl to make a decision about the draft.

 “Still talking to coaches, still waiting for a couple things (evaluations) to come back,” he said.
 “But if I do end up declaring for the draft, I’m going to put my (decision) into God’s hands and keep going from there.
 If I stay, I stay.
 But the situation is on and off right now.”